Are Centipedes Dangerous? What Homeowners Need to Know

 • Finding them in large numbers

-• Discovering centipedes in multiple areas of your home
+• Spotting centipedes in several areas of your home

-At Better Termite & Pest Control, we’ve served the DC metro area for over 57 years with a team that has 300+ years of combined experience.
-Our approach addresses not just the centipedes you see, but the underlying pest issues attracting them.
+At Better Termite & Pest Control, we’ve served the DC metro area for over 57 years.
+Our team has 300+ years of combined experience.
+We treat the centipedes you see and fix the pest issues that bring them in.

 What Professional Treatment Includes

-Our quarterly pest protection plan targets centipedes and their prey through:
+Our pest protection plan (three visits per year) targets centipedes and their prey through:

 Are Centipedes Dangerous?
 The Bottom Line

-Have questions about centipedes or other pests in your home?
-Give us a call at 703-683-2000 or email info@bettertermite.com.
-As a third-generation, family-owned business with over 1,000 five-star reviews, we’re here to help homeowners throughout Virginia, Maryland, and DC get answers and peace of mind.
+Have questions about centipedes or other pests?
+Call us at 703-683-2000 or email info@bettertermite.com.
+We’re a third-generation, family-owned business with over 1,000 five-star reviews.
+We help homeowners across Virginia, Maryland, and DC.

 Frequently Asked Questions